Welcome to Sunday’s Marlins (28-35, +15 RD) vs. Mets (44-23, +70 RD) game thread. Happy Father’s Day! Jerar Encarnación is making his MLB debut.

 Use this Fish Picks link prior to every Marlins series to submit your predictions.
-The fifth inning of the contest has just begun and it runs through July 17.
+The fourth inning of the contest runs from June 10 through June 29.

 Marlins Game Notes